Beartown (novel): Plot

 As the news spread of Maya's accusation and the team's loss in the final, many people in the town turn against Maya's family.
 Kevin's father believes that Maya's accusation is a lie and that Peter, out of jealousy, intentionally reported it the day of the final to cause the team to lose.
 Kevin's father pushes the sponsors and the council board to fire Peter.
 He also attempts to bribe Amat into silence by giving his mother a better job, but his mother refuses, telling him to be honest.

 The hockey club holds a vote to decide whether Peter should be fired from his position as General Manager.
 Amat testifies as a witness on how he saw Kevin rape Maya, much to the anger of the rest of the team.
 The town's barkeep believes Maya and Amat's story and convinces a large group of hockey fans to vote in Peter's favor, resulting in Peter keeping his job.
 However, David is frustrated with Peter's “mixing of politics and hockey” and moves to a neighboring town, bringing with him Kevin and most of the team, along with the town's sponsors.
 Only Amat, and three other players stay back to support Beartown.

 The rape case against Kevin is dropped due to insufficient evidence.
 Maya continues to suffer distress and decides she must either kill herself or kill Kevin to be relieved of the pain.
 Late at night, Maya surprises Kevin with a shotgun and forces him to kneel in front of her.
 Maya thrusts the gun to a whimpering Kevin's forehead and pulls the trigger, but he doesn't die as she intentionally didn't load the gun.
 Maya reasons that the fear Kevin felt at the moment she pulled the trigger will continue to haunt him for the rest of his life, just as the rape will haunt her.

 In the end, the events of the subsequent ten years are sketched out.
-Maya is a popular guitarist and has a chance encounter with Kevin (who is now married).
+Maya is a popular guitarist and has a chance encounter with Kevin, who is now married.
 Maya recognizes Kevin and realizes she can expose him in public but chooses not to.
-When he leaves shaken, his wife asks him who Maya is, and Kevin tells her the whole truth.
+When he leaves shaken, his wife asks him who Maya is, and Kevin tells her the truth about what happened.